10 Golden Rules for Providing Successful Customer Service

 Actually, you don’t have to use the word “no” at all.
 Instead, you can explain the reasons why you can’t give them exactly what they’re asking for.

-Then, list a few alternative resolutions that you can say “yes” to.
+Then, list a few alternative resolutions to which you can say “yes”.

-Your customers have great ideas right on the tips of their tongues.
+Your customers have great ideas right at the tips of their tongues.
 All you have to do is ask them to share their thoughts.

 Not only will their feedback help you grow your business, but your company’s receptiveness will also have a positive impact on your brand’s reputation.